vladmalik/ABStats.js/README.md

-ABStats.js Version 1
+ABStats.js
 ==========

-A statistical library for A/B testing
+A statistical library for A/B testing (Version 1)

 Functions included
 ----------------------